Who collects litter in green spaces in Elmbridge?

 Many local litter-picking groups are doing a fantastic job supporting their local communities.
 The following dedicated local groups organise regular litter pick events in your area:

-For further information about the litter in open spaces in Elmbridge or to discuss the above further, please email firstname.lastname@example.org.
-You can report a litter problem on green spaces online.
+For further information about the litter in open spaces in Elmbridge or to discuss the above, please email firstname.lastname@example.org.
+You can report a littering offence on green spaces land.